delicb/mvvm/README.md

 ```

 This view model can be used in XAML just as if `INotifyPropertyChanged`
-and `ICommand` is implemented directly.
+and `ICommand` are implemented directly.